 You can store your coins offline, and when you need to carry out a transaction, you can integrate it online.
 Hardware wallets like Ledger Nano S can be used to keep your coins with you and safe.

-Asides Monero, there are other privacy coins, Dash and Z-Cash.
+Asides from Monero, there are other privacy coins, Dash and Z-Cash.
 However, Monero is highly rated when it comes to privacy and anonymity qualities.
 The technology used in designing Monero has a lead against the others.

 With the use of RingCT, Ring signatures, and stealth-like addresses, Monero has managed to keep to its word of being a privacy coin.
 For safety reasons, you should not store your coins on an exchange.